Toggle menu

 Responsibilities of Businesses

 From 1st April 2019 businesses must make their own arrangements for collection of recycling and waste.
 This should be arranged through a private contractor.
-For businesses, the most important thing is to have the right combination of storage capacity and number of uplifts.
+For businesses, the most important thing is to have the right combination of storage capacity and frequency of uplifts.

 Businesses must also segregate their waste.
 See Commercial Waste for information.